meaganwindler/DataAnalytics/README.md

 # DataAnalytics
-This data analytics portfolio contains work samples from Excel Solver, SQL, and data visualizations.
+This data analytics portfolio contains work samples from Excel, SQL, and data visualizations.